Sir William Richardson, 1st Baronet

 He married twice: firstly, Mary, widow of Carey Hamilton, and daughter and coheir of William Newburgh, of Ballyhaise, County Cavan, a son of Colonel Brockhill Newburgh, and secondly Eliza Richardson, daughter of the Reverend Galbraith Richardson.
 By the two marriages he had at least four children.
-He was succeeded by his son Sir James Mervyn Richardson, who changed his surname by royal licence to Richardson-Bunbury to commemorate his mother's family.
+He was succeeded by his son Sir James Mervyn Richardson, who changed his surname by royal licence on 20 April 1822 to Richardson-Bunbury to commemorate his mother's family.